Generated via

 end

-(There is a bit more configuration under section Add the new single-value property to the new/edit form to have this included in the form.) - By setting
+• If included in the new/edit form, it will have input type=text (There is a bit more configuration under section Add the new single-value property to the new/edit form to have this included in the form.)

-, values will be added to the solr_doc as contact_email_tesi indicating this field is English text (te), stored (s), indexed (i)- See Solr Schema documentation for more information on dynamic solr field postfixes.
+• By setting index.as :stored_searchable, values will be added to the solr_doc as contact_email_tesi indicating this field is English text (te), stored (s), indexed (i)

 To add a new multi-value property